 Why does mold grow?

-A perpetual terrarium can be the perfect breeding ground for mold.
+A closed terrarium can be the perfect breeding ground for mold.
 As you may know from home, mold grows especially where there is a lot of moisture accumulation over a long period of time.
-In a perpetual terrarium, there is naturally a lot of moisture to keep the water cycle working properly.
+In a closed terrarium, there is naturally a lot of moisture to keep the water cycle working properly.
 If puddles form from all that water, mold can quickly form around them.

 In addition, in a closed terrarium is always a very comfortable temperature.
 Most mold species will also grow in cold, dark corners, but a nice warm room temperature (or slightly above) will not harm them at all.
 Due to the greenhouse effect, it will always be slightly warmer in your closed terrarium than in your room.
 Also the humidity is higher because warm air can absorb more water than cold air.

 Mold grows much, much faster than most plants and can easily double in size in the course of a day.
 Small patches of mold are not dangerous for terrariums, but can quickly grow larger and overgrow everything.

 In a terrarium, most of the same types of mold appear that you can usually find at home on the windowsill, wallpaper or bread.
 Among them, simply put: